gampleman/praxis-client-generator/lib/packages/overrides/readme.md

 If there are multiple overrides that match, the more specific one (with less `*`) will win.
 In case of ties the later defined one will win.

+Alternatively each file in your local `overrides` directory is automatically registered as an override based on its filename.

 ## Usage (as a package provider)

 You need to add the `Overrides` package to your dependencies.
 Then inject